andrewjkerr/tumblr_mass_edit_utilities/README.md

     * `ruby script.rb PrivatizePosts --help` will list all of the available options.

 ### UpdateCommunityLabels

+*Note: This is currently not supported by non-official API clients.
+Keep an eye on [Tumblr's public API documentation](https://github.com/tumblr/docs) for when this is supported.*

 To run the UpdateCommunityLabels command, use the `UpdateCommunityLabels` argument: